Canceling First Mediation Appointment

 We provide a simple, effective post-divorce modification process for clients we have previously worked with through divorce mediation.
 The issues often involve parenting time, decision making, or financial issues such as child support.
 We help you reach agreements and draft your modification documents.
 A professional Certified Legal Document Preparer will file your documents with the court to make them final.

 How can I get a certified copy of the consent decree?

 The court will send you a copy of your consent decree, but it will not be certified.
 In most instances, you will not need a Certified Copy.

 If you file in Maricopa County, you can contact the Superior Court of Maricopa County to get a copy, either by mail or in person.
 They have multiple locations all over the Valley.
-The associated fee is $30 so long as you bring your copy of the Consent Decree with you to the Court.
-Otherwise, the fee is $30 plus an additional $.50 per page copied.
-For the location nearest you, click here.
+Check with your Superior Court in regard to any applicable fees.
+For the location nearest, click here.

 How is child support decided?

 Arizona uses a specially designed Child Support Calculator.
 You may both agree to use it or to make your own agreement.
 Your Mediator will explain all the details and go through the calculator with you in mediation.
 For further information, you may find our A Comprehensive Guide to Child Support in Arizona helpful.

 How can I learn more about changing my child support?